alexander11012/ds_rtsp/README.md

       git clone https://github.com/alexander11012/ds_rtsp.git
     ```
 ### Note: Following instructions are executed on **Development Machine**:
+*This method was tested and works with both yolov8n and yolov11n, instructions below are for yolov8n.*

 - Copy `export_yoloV8.py` from the `DeepStream-Yolo/utils` repository to the `ultralytics` folder.

     *Note: Path to `ultralytics` folder depends on your development environment and method of installation.
 For example, path to ultralytics installed via conda on Windows: "\...\anaconda3\pkgs\ultralytics".*